 Everyday ‘treats’ to feed fancy goldfish are things like bloodworms or brine shrimps, but more exciting options might be recommended to you.

-Even though varying the food you give to your fish is a great idea, don’t forget to make sure you’re giving them flake food daily…getting a high-quality brand is always a good idea.
+Even though varying their food is a great idea, don’t forget to make sure you’re giving them flake food daily…getting a high-quality brand is always a good idea.

 To stop too much flake food being left in the tank to cause issues in the water, it’s recommended that smaller amounts are put in the aquarium a few times a day.

-For the most part, your key consideration when setting up an aquarium for a Butterfly Tail should be their delicate and unique tail!
+For the most part, your key consideration when setting up their aquarium should be their delicate and unique tail!

 If you want to have rocks or other decorations, then always try to pick things that have smooth and rounded edges so their tail won’t get damaged as they swim past.
 And remember to make sure they have room to swim through or around any items you place in your tank so they don’t get stuck.